Kendra Scott: Philanthropy

+Shark Tank

+Scott has appeared as a "guest shark" investor on season 12, season 14, and season 16 of the reality television series Shark Tank.

 Recognition

 Scott was awarded the EY Entrepreneur of the Year 2017 National Award and the Breakthrough Award from the Accessories Council Excellence Awards.
 She is listed as #40 in Forbes' list of America's Richest Self-Made Women 2019, been named Outstanding Mother of the Year by the Mother's Day Council, Texas Businesswoman of the Year by the Women's Chamber of Commerce, Top 100 Entrepreneurs of the Year by Upstart Business Journal and 2017 CEO of the Year by the Austin Business Journal.
+In 2017 she was named the Ernst & Young's National Entrepreneur of the Year.

 She is a member of the Council of Fashion Designers of America.

 In 2019 she became the 12th woman in the state who has been inducted into the Texas Business Hall of Fame.

 In April 2020, Governor Greg Abbott named Scott to the Strike Force to Open Texas – a group "tasked with finding safe and effective ways to slowly reopen the state" amid the COVID-19 pandemic.

 Personal life

-Kendra Scott, née Baumgartner, married John Scott on June 24, 2000.
-They had two children before divorcing on August 22, 2006.
-Scott remarried on June 6, 2014, to Matt Davis in Sedona, Arizona.
-They have one child together.
+Kendra Baumgartner married John Scott in 2000.
+They had two sons before divorcing in 2006.
+Scott married Matt Davis on June 6, 2014, in Sedona, Arizona.
+They have one son together.
 They divorced in September 2020.
+She married her third husband, Thomas Evans, in early 2022.
+They later separated in 2025.
+In July 2025, Scott announced her engagement to country singer Zac Brown.